WEIRDLAND: Collapse of the golden age of music recording

 By the 70s, the music industry was a huge force in our lives.
 It was the number one entertainment industry in North America, making far more money than movies or television.
 However there were chinks in the system and changes in technology that indicated further bigger changes to come.
 In 1969, The Whole Earth Catalogue was published, and the subtitle was “Access to Tools.”
 In the book, it revealed the first home four-track recording deck put out by Tascam.
 It was a revolution in the making.
 No longer did one have to go through the check and balance system of the record companies and their artists and repertoire staff.
 You didn’t need to secure a record contract.
 You didn’t need to incur huge costs at a recording studio that would be then set against future royalties.
 You could do the album yourself without arbiters from the record company.
 This independent release movement was no threat to the mainstream industry, but as this technology progressed, more would be attracted to the indie movement, and it would seriously threaten the mainstream industry by the 1990s.

 Was punk rock the beginning of the end?
-By the late 70s, the industry was increasingly corrupt and complacent.
+By the late 70s, the industry was increasingly complacent.
 It was also very expensive to make a recording in the beautiful studios.
 It was about to blow apart – It is dizzying what happened in a very short period of time.
 First the punks came along and called the bloat on the musicians and the industry.
 Groups like the Ramones, The Clash and The Cure ridiculed this sate of the business with rough, loud records reminiscent of the garage bands of early rock n’ roll.
 The local punk rockers opened and played at clubs that were not associated with the musician’s union; they said, “fuck the union” and basically broke the grip the union had on clubs.
 I would have to say they were misguided in their disregard for the musician’s union and undermined a support system that had worked to protect musicians.
 After the punk era, it would never be the same again.
 We were actually entering an age of missing information.
 What they told us was the CD was a compact unit with a clearer, cleaner sound.
 However, with a sampling rate of 44,000 samples per second, there were overtones of sound now missing.
 There were reverbs that collapsed as they tailed out because the sampling rate was not sufficient to hold them.
 The sound was cleaner because there was less of it.
 This new format also did not work with the microphones that had worked so well during the analog tape saturation age.
 The engineers were now scrambling to figure out how they could make this new cold sounding digital age warmer.

 This was a far cry from the “golden age” of the 1950’s.
 The analog sound was better.
 It was fuller and warmer, and it held all the sonic information.
 The technological changes of the 80s did not stop there.
 The home recording units in the early 70s developed and blossomed, as musicians and studios realized that a $200,000 Studer tape deck or $100,000 Neve console could be replaced by a much cheaper series of ADATS and less expensive boards.
 CDs made it costly for indies to stay in the mainstream.
 Record companies made fortunes during this period reissuing everything that had been on vinyl.
 Elvis was The King again.
 He had not left the building.
 Along with the new digital age came the introduction of video games and home entertainment systems.
 In 1982 MTV arrived, and in 1984 Much Music hit the airwaves, and another development took place that was to affect music and musicians to this day and beyond.
 AutoTune and Pro Tools were widely used in record production.
 Oddly, Pro Tools is missing the one tool The Beatles used on almost every song - Varispeed.
 That's because computer software is linked to a system clock, and is limited to running on even divisions of that clock.
 That highly processed sound that Millenials are accustomed to hear barely registers as sounding real.